 God supplied the material and spiritual needs for His Son’s thirty-three years on earth.
-The gold represented His kingship; frankincense for His high priesthood; and myrrh for His suffering and burial.
+The gold represented His kingship; frankincense was for His high priesthood; and myrrh was for His suffering and burial.

 “Then, being divinely warned in a dream that they should not return to Herod, they departed for their own country another way.”